Jaguar I-PACE Review & Prices

-The Jaguar I-Pace is a pure electric SUV and sportier alternative to the Tesla Model X. It’s great to drive and luxurious inside, but does cost a fair amount to buy
+The Jaguar I-Pace is a pure electric car and sportier alternative to the Tesla Model X SUV.
+It’s great to drive and luxurious inside, but does cost a fair amount to buy versus alternatives

 Its screens are all bright and responsive to use, with easily navigable menus, although the way the dash-mounted ones are angled means they can reflect sunlight quite badly, making them difficult to see clearly while driving.
-Still, at least DAB radio, Bluetooth, sat-nav and are all included, and it’s reported that Apple CarPlay and Android Auto are on the way soon too.
+Still, at least sat nav, Apple CarPlay and Android Auto are all included.

 And the I-Pace’s interior is futuristic but also genuinely plush – something you couldn’t honestly say about a Tesla – with lashings of leather, cool brushed aluminium and soft plastic trims dotted around its cabin.

-At least the Jaguar’s boot is impressively roomy – it’ll happily swallow 100 litres more luggage than an Audi Q5, BMW X3 or Mercedes GLC and manage a couple of large suitcases or a large pushchair.
+At least the Jaguar’s boot is impressively roomy – it’ll happily swallow 100 litres more luggage than an Audi Q5, BMW X3 or Mercedes GLC, easily managing a couple of large suitcases or a large pushchair.

-The I-Pace is faster than some sports cars and its taller body means there’s enough space inside to bring a few friends along for the ride, too
+The I-Pace is faster than some sports cars and its taller body means there’s enough space inside to bring a few friends along for the ride

 Plus, the Jaguar’s heavy batteries are tucked neatly under the floor which stops its tall body from leaning excessively in tight corners.
 In fact, the I-Pace is genuinely good fun to drive, with well-weighted steering and an eagerness to change direction.
 That does come at the expense of some comfort on bumpy roads at low speeds, but it’s much smoother on the motorway and certainly never crashes into ruts and potholes.